shank7485/Continuous-Code-Integrator-using-GitHub/README.md

     ```

 ### Example commands:
-For private repositories:
+For public Repositories:
 ```
 python commit_checker_and_downloader.py https://github.com/shank7485/Continuous-Code-Integrator-using-GitHub /home/shashank/Desktop/Recent_files/
 ```
-For private Repos:
+For private Repositories:
 ```
 python commit_checker_and_downloader.py https://github.com/shank7485/Blog_Files /home/shashank/Desktop/Recent_files/ 'shank7485' 'password'
 ```

 ### Note:
-* Make sure to be point inside to a directory while providing the final destination.
+* Make sure to point inside a directory while providing the final destination.
 Also include username and password inside single quotes to provide special characters.
 * Be sure to have the ['commit_tracker.json'](https://raw.githubusercontent.com/shank7485/Continuous-Code-Integrator-using-GitHub/master/commit_tracker.json) in the same folder as the program.
 This is needed to keep track of recently commited hash values.

 ### Issues: